-The financial policy at Oney Banque Accord aims to fortify the financial margin against future fluctuations in interest rates.
+Oney Bank's financial policy aims to protect the financial margin against future fluctuations in interest rates.
 It therefore hedges all of the interest rate risks from its outstanding fixed-rate loans.

-Interest rate risk on outstanding variable-rate loans is hedged as the opportunity arises since Oney Banque Accord is generally able to pass on any rate increases to its customers.
+Interest rate risk on outstanding variable-rate loans is hedged as the opportunity arises since Oney Bank is generally able to pass on any rate increases to its customers.